 10) Keep Learning

-It’s surprising how much a workplace atmosphere — with all the rules, rituals, and routines that it comes with — helps us to focus and keep our momentum up day-to-day.
+It’s surprising how much a workplace atmosphere — with all the rules, rituals, and routines that it comes with — helps us focus and keep our momentum up daily.
 Working from home as a freelancer, however, means learning to self-motivate.

 When we say motivate, we don’t only mean with relation to general tasks, admin, and completing assigned jobs.
 We also mean in terms of learning and building your portfolio.
 You need to remain on top of the latest trends and learn to use new kinds of software and even new social media.